 - 2 What is the Illinois state tax rate for 2020?

-- 3 What is the state income tax for the state of Illinois?
+- 3 How much is state tax in Illinois?

-- 5 Is Illinois the highest taxed state?
+- 6 What is the highest taxed state?

 - 8 Where are 3 places our Illinois state income tax money goes?